The science behind HB11 Energy’s solution

 - Further understanding block ignition from radiation pressure laser drivers.
 As there are only very few results experimentally demonstrating radiation pressure, bulk acceleration and the generation of plasma blocks, it is far from well understood.
 With the dawn of 10 PW laser interactions approaching, we expect a surge in activity within the laser plasma community towards high energy high efficiency radiation pressure acceleration and we are poised to steer this towards realizing HB11 reactions.
 The long-term aim of this stream of experiments will be to use the currently available (and soon to be online) laser systems to confirm plane geometry picosecond block ignition using hydrogen boron fuel and optimize the laser conditions in order to achieve the largest gains in a fusion reaction.

 - Understanding the laser requirements – Laser development over the next decade such as those driven by advances for the European ELI project, and others, should enable this capability to be developed.
-Lasers with performance of ~10 PW and rep-rates of a shot a minute are examples of the ongoing rapid development of the field.
+Lasers with performance of ~10 PW and rep-rates of less than 1 shot per minute are examples of the ongoing rapid development of the field.

 - Understanding the kilotesla magnetic field – the physics of laser generation of the ultrahigh magnetic fields in the coils is also an active field of research (e.g. Fujioka et al. ).
 Additional and ongoing research on the field properties, the time dependence, and further improvements are of technology is also required to evaluate and optimize this concept.

 - Reactor sphere – a better understanding of the operations / physics of the reactor sphere will provide a critical step in understanding future scientific and engineering design parameters for building a reactor.
 For instance, placement of the reaction unit at the centre of the reaction sphere is a challenge and is similar to the need of all inertially confined approaches.